adambard/learnxinyminutes-docs/zfs.html.markdown

 # Add a cache pool
 $ zpool add mypool/lamb cache /dev/sdY

-# Check the configureation
+# Check the configuration
 $ zpool status mypool/lamb
 ```

 ### Data Compression

-Data compression reduces the amount of space data occupies on disk in excange for some extra
+Data compression reduces the amount of space data occupies on disk in exchange for some extra
 CPU usage.
 When enabled, it can enhance performance by reducing the amount of disk I/O. It
 especially beneficial on systems with more CPU resources than disk bandwidth.